-What occurred on 14 May 2009 to a group that took part in the pilgrimage organized by the Italian journalist Paolo Brosio is very exemplifying.
+What occurred on 14 May 2009 to a group that took part in the pilgrimage organized by the Italian former journalist (now full-time Medjugorje activist) Paolo Brosio is very exemplifying.

 While the people at issue were on the bridge of Mostar (40 km from Medjugorje) what happened is documented by the images that follow, in the first part of the video.

 In the second part, a pilgrim, in a hotel, shows some images of the sun that she obtained, in those same moments, with an iPhone: